 Wondering whether to sign with your baby or toddler as a way to communicate?
-Take a look at these baby sign language pros and cons to better decide whether to teach your child baby sign language.
+Take a look at these baby sign language pros and cons to better decide whether to teach your child sign language.
+By Lane Rebelo

 If you’re a new parent, you’ve probably heard about baby sign language, but you might not be sure if it’s for you or not.
 You might have heard parents say things like “Baby sign language is amazing!” or perhaps you’ve heard others say, “It’s a waste of time.”